The initiative behind vLEI

 Who is it for?

-The GLEIF architecture for the vLEI goes as far as enabling verifications of persons representing the entity and their roles in the organisation, satisfying the requirements for a Know Your Customer (KYC) process, onboarding, business transactions, and regulatory filings.
+The GLEIF architecture for the vLEI goes as far as enabling verifications of persons representing the entity and their roles in the organization, satisfying the requirements for a Know Your Customer (KYC) process, onboarding, business transactions, and regulatory filings.
 Therefore brings the convenience of the LEIs to a broader audience by establishing trust in the identity of whom you’re dealing with whilst increasing efficiency and privacy.

 The framework behind vLEI

-Ubisecure and its partner network will begin issuing vLEI Verifiable Credentials as a part of their LEI product portfolio and assist organisations in using the vLEI by adding support to its CIAM and IDaaS solutions.
+Ubisecure Oy (RapidLEI) and its partner network will begin issuing vLEI Verifiable Credentials as a part of their LEI product portfolio and assist organizations in using the vLEI by adding support to its CIAM and IDaaS solutions.
 The vLEI is a fully digitized LEI service capable of allowing automated identity verification between counterparties based on the W3C specification.
 With extensibility in mind, it supports any existing and future self-sovereign identity (SSI) platforms, whether blockchain/distributed ledger-based or otherwise.

 So the relying parties and counterparties can consume the vLEI knowing that the information contained has previously been verified by an accredited LEI issuer, which makes it trustworthy. vLEI will only contain active LEI codes to provide up-to-date information.

-Developed using the KERI (Key Event Receipt Infrastructure) protocol, The vLEI infrastructure will be a network-of-networks of real universality and transferability.
-Supporting the full range of blockchain, SSI and other decentralized key management platforms. vLEIs will be hostable on both ledgers and cloud infrastructure supporting both the decentralization of ledgers and the control and performance of cloud.
+Developed using the KERI (Key Event Receipt Infrastructure) protocol, The vLEI infrastructure will be a network of networks of real universality and transferability.
+Supporting the full range of blockchain, SSI, and other decentralized key management platforms. vLEIs will be hostable on both ledgers and cloud infrastructure supporting both the decentralization of ledgers and the control and performance of cloud.
 Portability will enable GLEIF’s vLEI ecosystem to unify all ledger-based ecosystems that support the vLEI.

 Who is Ubisecure?